 The dual degree program is designed to meet the educational and career interests of students with strong qualifications, as evidenced by their GPA in high school and by their performance in mathematics and science.
-Students who rank near the top of their class and who have done well on standardized tests, particularly in mathematics, are especially well suited.
+Students who rank near the top of their class are especially well suited.

 Students should have completed a rigorous college preparation program, including mathematics (at least through trigonometry), chemistry, and physics.
-Students are usually admitted to the program as freshmen and must be prepared to begin with Calculus I (MATH-UA 121) in the first semester of college.
+Students typically begin the dual degree program in the first semester of their first year, and they must be prepared to begin with Calculus I (MATH-UA 121) in the first semester of college.
 Given the highly structured curricula, transfer into the program after the first year is very difficult.
 Students must maintain satisfactory performance and must complete the required courses in a timely fashion to remain in the program.
 Their records are reviewed yearly by a faculty committee.

-Students accepted into the program spend their first three years of study in the College of Arts and Science.
+Students in the dual degree program spend their first three years of study primarily in the College of Arts and Science.
 In the first year at the College, the different curricula require many of the same foundational courses.
-This gives students time to consult with faculty in both CAS and the NYU Tandon School of Engineering before committing themselves to a particular science/engineering major combination.
+This gives students time to consult with faculty in both CAS and the NYU Tandon School of Engineering before committing themselves to a particular dual degree combination.

 In the first three years of the program, students satisfy their College Core Curriculum requirements (except foreign language) and take some of the engineering courses in their field of interest.
 This is also when students select a major area from the CAS disciplines of biology, chemistry, computer science, mathematics, and physics.